Haschmi/2016-02-17-queens-python-novice/index.md

 The best way to learn how to program is to do something either fun or useful, so this introduction to Python is built a hopefully fun
-example: The omputation and visualization of the so-called Mandelbrot Set.
+example: The computation and visualization of the so-called Mandelbrot Set.

+The [Mandelbrot set] (https://en.wikipedia.org/wiki/Mandelbrot_set) is a set of complex numbers for which a certain iterative sequence does not diverge.
+Since complex numbers have a real and an imaginary part, they can be visualized on a plane, the so-called complex plane.
+It happens that the Mandelbrot set has a very rich and "complex" structure which we are going to explore.

+If you are curious, the sequence mentioned is "add-and-square":
+Starting with 0, you add a given complex number, square the result, add the same number, square again, etc.

-Our real goal isn't to teach you Python, but to teach you the basic concepts that all programming depends on.
+Our real goal isn't to teach you about the Mandelbrot set of course.
+It's not even to teach you Python, but to teach you the basic concepts that all programming depends on.
 We use Python in our lessons because: